 What is National Indigenous Peoples Day?

-On June 21 National Aboriginal Day is celebrating 20 years of strong vibrant cultures and traditions.
+June 21 is National Aboriginal Day.
 This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
 The Canadian Constitution recognizes these three groups as Aboriginal peoples, also known as Indigenous Peoples.